PredictRAM-Org/stock_api/README.md

 # Stock Data API

-A FastAPI-based service for accessing comprehensive stock market data.
+This is a FastAPI service that provides access to comprehensive stock market data.

 ## Installation